Loading methodology...

 Minimal WordPress blog — starter theme, 3 plugins (Akismet, Yoast SEO, Contact Form 7), ~50 posts with featured images.

-Portfolio site — custom theme, code snippets plugin, image gallery, ~120 portfolio items with high-res images.
+Portfolio site — custom post types, code snippets plugin, image gallery, ~120 portfolio items with high-res images.

 News site — 2,000+ posts with categories/tags, multiple authors, ad integration, caching, image-heavy content.

-Photography/video portfolio — 10,000+ high-res images, video embeds, CDN integration, large media library.
+Photography/video portfolio — 10,000+ high-res images, multiple image optimizers, gallery plugins, large media library.

 Each site profile is stored as a snapshot archive containing four components: